 It invites an entirely new online shopping experience and creates opportunities where customers can ask questions and have security in the products they are purchasing.

-3. Work remotely + flexible working environments
+3. Remote and flexible working environments

-The ability to work remotely, is a fundamental benefit, as it allows a wider demographic of people to apply for these job roles.
+The ability to work remotely is a fundamental benefit as it allows a wider demographic of people to apply for these job roles.

 Retail was once synonymous with unsociable working hours that conflict with a lot of at-home commitments.
-However, live video allows students, families and international people to join a highly diverse workforce to better serve their customers.
+However, live video allows students, families and international people to join a highly diverse workforce to better serve retail customers.